Advertisement

 Your support changes lives.
 Find out how you can help us help more people by signing up for a subscription

-You can get free tampons, sanitary towels and other period products across the UK.
+You can get free tampons, sanitary towels and other period products from charitable organisations across the UK.
 Many community groups and charities, such as Bloody Good Period, Period Poverty and the Hey Girls initiative, provide free period products to those in need through community partners.
 This includes food banks, homeless shelters, hostels, women’s refuges and more.

 In Scotland, local authorities, schools and universities have been provided with funding to supply free period products.
 Contact your local council to find out where you can access free products in your local area.
 The app PickupMyPeriod directs users to hundreds of locations in Scotland where you will be able to find free period products.
 These include leisure centres, libraries and community centres.